Choose your boutique

 Your rights

-Right to information under Article 15 GDPR
+Right of access pursuant to Article 15 GDPR

-Right to rectification under Article 16 GDPR
+Right to rectification pursuant to Article 16 GDPR

 Right to erasure under Article 17 GDPR

-Right of objection under Article 21 GDPR
+Right to object pursuant to Article 21 GDPR

-Definitions according to Art.
-4 GDPR
+Definitions according to Article 4 GDPR

 “personal data”